Kankakee, Illinois: History

 The city's name is probably derived from a corrupted version of the Miami-Illinois word teeyaahkiki, meaning "open country/exposed land/land in open/land exposed to view", in reference to the area's prior status as a marsh.
 Kankakee was founded in 1854.

+On March 10, 2026, a high-end EF3 tornado struck the south side of Kankakee, with winds up to 160 miles per hour.

 Geography

 According to the 2021 census gazetteer files, Kankakee has a total area of 15.54 sqmi, of which 15.06 sqmi (or 96.92%) is land and 0.48 sqmi (or 3.08%) is water.

 The Kankakee River runs through Kankakee.
 It is approximately 133 miles long and serves as a major attraction and defining landmark of Kankakee.
 The river water is refined at the Kankakee Water Company, and electricity is generated at the Kankakee River Dam, providing vital resources to the community.
 Its winding path, including inlets and eddies, creates desirable fishing conditions for outdoor enthusiasts.